 - Avoid any acidic additives if you have mouth sores.
 While it seems logical that spicy foods should be avoided with mouth sores, research has found that capsaicin (which is derived from chili peppers) can be used to treat pain from mouth sores, so it may be helpful for some.

 - Try to overpower a metallic taste with lemon drops, sugar-free hard candy, mints, or gum.
 For those dealing with xerostomia, these can also help stimulate saliva.

 - If a metallic taste is your concern, use plastic utensils and drink beverages from bottles, not cans.

-- Consult with the cancer center dietitian for help with food selections.
+- Consult with the cancer center dietitian for help with food options.

 Taste changes can make you lose interest in eating.
-Some activities that can increase your desire or ability to eat enough for proper nutrition include:
+Some ways that you can increase your desire or ability to eat enough for proper nutrition include:

 - Eat small, frequent meals throughout the day.
 Have "snacks" on hand for when you feel hungry.

 - Eat foods that you enjoy.
-Milkshakes, puddings, sauces and gravies can provide extra calories or lubrication to assist eating.
+Milkshakes, puddings, sauces, and gravies can provide extra calories or lubrication to assist in eating.

 - Attractive presentation of foods can increase your appetite.
 Try meals that include bright-colored foods at a set table to appeal to your other senses.

 If you are having a hard time eating or drinking due to taste changes, let your care team know so that they can help you make changes that will help.